JuliaCI/BenchmarkTools.jl/README.md

 ## Acknowledgements

 This package was authored primarily by Jarrett Revels (@jrevels).
-Additionally, I'd like thank the following people:
+Additionally, I'd like to thank the following people:

 - John Myles White, for authoring the original Benchmarks package, which greatly inspired BenchmarkTools
 - Andreas Noack, for statistics help and investigating weird benchmark time distributions